zircote/swagger-php/docs/Getting-started.md

 ```

 This adds validation, so when you misspell a property or forget a required property it will trigger a php warning.
-For example if you'd write `titel="My first ...` swagger-php whould generate a notice with "Unexpected field "titel" for @SWG\Info(), expecting "title", ..."
+For example if you'd write `titel="My first ...` swagger-php whould generate a notice with "Unexpected field "titel" for @OAS\Info(), expecting "title", ..."

 ## Using variables in annotations